Niokolo-Koba National Park, Sénégal - Things to Do in Niokolo-Koba National Park

 Wildlife Safari Game Drives

-Embark on guided game drives through the park's diverse ecosystems to spot lions, leopards, elephants, buffalo, and various antelope species.
-Early morning and late afternoon drives offer the best wildlife viewing opportunities when animals are most active.
-The park's network of tracks allows access to different habitats from open savanna to dense gallery forests.
+Embark on guided game drives through diverse habitats searching for the park's remarkable wildlife including lions, leopards, elephants, hippos, and numerous antelope species.
+Early morning and late afternoon drives offer the best opportunities for wildlife viewing when animals are most active.
+Professional guides share knowledge about animal behavior, tracking techniques, and conservation efforts while navigating the park's network of tracks through savanna, woodland, and riverine areas.

-Booking Tip: Book through certified local operators in Tambacounda for $80-120 per day including guide and vehicle.
-Dry season (November-May) offers better wildlife visibility.
-Choose operators with experienced guides who know animal movement patterns and have reliable 4WD vehicles.
+Booking Tip: Book through licensed tour operators in Tambacounda or Dakar, with full-day safaris costing $80-120 per person including guide and vehicle.
+Dry season (November-May) offers better wildlife visibility, while wet season provides lush scenery and bird watching opportunities.

 Gambia River Boat Excursions

-Navigate the Gambia River and its tributaries by boat to observe hippos, crocodiles, and diverse waterbirds in their aquatic habitats.
-These peaceful river journeys provide unique perspectives of the park's riparian ecosystems and excellent opportunities for photography.
-The boat trips also offer chances to see elephants and other mammals coming to drink at the water's edge.
+Navigate the Gambia River and its tributaries by traditional pirogue or motorboat to observe hippos, crocodiles, and diverse waterbirds in their natural habitat.
+These peaceful river journeys provide unique perspectives of gallery forests and opportunities to spot animals coming to drink at the water's edge.
+The river excursions also offer excellent photography opportunities and chances to see species not easily observed during land-based safaris.

 Birdwatching Expeditions